AGOberprieler/GinJinn2/docs/1-installation.rst

 Installation via Conda
 ----------------------

-The recommonded way to install GinJinn2 is via Conda, an open-source package management system for Python and R, which also includes facilities for environment management.
+The recommended way to install GinJinn2 is via Conda, an open-source package management system for Python and R, which also includes facilities for environment management.
 See the `official installation guide <https://conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_ for further information.

 To install Conda, run the following commands in your Linux terminal: